AMARANTH: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Amaranth

 Free radicals are unstable molecules that can harm cells and contribute to the emergence of chronic diseases like cancer and heart disease.
 Phenolic chemicals are antioxidants that can aid in defending the body from damage caused by free radicals.
-Another class of antioxidants known as flavonoids has been linked to anti-inflammatory and anti-cancer effects.
+Another class of antioxidants known as flavonoids has been linked to anti-inflammatory and effects.

 Amaranth oil contains squalene in significant quantities.
-Squalene has been demonstrated to possess anti-inflammatory and antioxidant qualities, which may lower the chance of developing chronic diseases including cancer and heart disease.
+Squalene has been demonstrated to possess anti-inflammatory and qualities, which may lower the chance of developing chronic diseases including cancer and heart disease.
 Phytosterols are substances found in plants that resemble cholesterol in structure.
 They may help lower the risk of heart disease due to their cholesterol-lowering qualities.
 A good quantity of protein, fiber, calcium, iron, potassium, and other vital elements may also be found in amaranth.
 It also contains a lot of vitamin C, an antioxidant that strengthens the immune system and shields the body from the harm caused by free radicals.

 Physiological Mechanisms of Action of Amaranth